smguilia/overview-1/peering_policy.md

 # Public peering
 {: #public-peering}

-Public peering is performed across a shared network.
-Peering requests can be accepted when there is a mutually agreeable decision to peer based on operational needs.
+Public peering is conducted across a shared network.
+Peering requests can be accepted when a mutually agreeable decision to peer based on operational needs exists.
 {: shortdesc}